techidaily/site-windows11/source/_posts/leveling-web-speeds-for-seamless-experience.md

  Are you assuming your laptop has a slower internet speed than your phone?
 If so, you should test your hypothesis by measuring the internet speed.
 To do so, disconnect all devices except the one you are testing.
 For instance, when you test the internet on your mobile device, every device, including the laptop you want to test later, shouldn't share the same connection.

- Go to the same speed test website, such as[Speedtest by Ookla](https://www.speedtest.net/) , and run the test from both devices.
+ Go to the same speed test website, such as [Speedtest by Ookla](https://www.speedtest.net/) , and run the test from both devices.
 Also, test your internet connection on a different laptop to eliminate an issue with your internet service provider.

 * If the internet speed is almost the same on either device but still appears slow on your laptop, it is an OS-level issue.
 * If the internet is also slow on the other laptop, it's probably a restriction from your ISP.